-For this type of account: Give name and SSN of: 1.
-Individual The individual 2.
-Two or more individuals (joint account) The actual owner of the account or, if combined funds, the first individual on the account 1 3.
+For this type of account: Give name and SSN of: Individual Two or more individuals (joint account) The individual The actual owner of the account or, if combined funds, the first individual on the account 1 3.
 Custodian account of a minor (Uniform Gift to Minors Act) The minor 2 4. a.
 The usual revocable savings trust (grantor is also trustee) The grantor-trustee 1 b.
 So-called trust account that is not a legal or valid trust under state law The actual owner 1 5.
-Sole proprietorship The owner 3 For this type of account: Give name and EIN of: 6.
-Sole proprietorship The owner 3 7.
-A valid trust, estate, or pension trust Legal entity 4 Corporate The corporation 9.
-Association, club, religious, charitable, educational, or other tax-exempt organization The organization 10.
-Partnership The partnership 11.
-A broker or registered nominee The broker or nominee 12.
-Account with the Department of Agriculture in the name of a public entity (such as a state or local The public entity
+Sole proprietorship The owner 3 For this type of account: Give name and EIN of: Sole proprietorship The owner 3 Sole proprietorship A valid trust, estate, or pension trust The owner 3 Legal entity 4 7.
+A valid trust, estate, or Legal entity 4 The corporation 7.
+8. A valid trust, estate, or pension trust Legal entity 4 7.
+8. 9.
+A valid trust, estate, or pension trust Corporate Association, club, religious, charitable, educational, or other tax-exempt Legal entity 4 The corporation 7.
+8. 9.
+10. A valid trust, estate, or pension trust Corporate Association, club, religious, charitable, educational, or other tax-exempt organization Legal entity 4 The corporation The organization

 1 List first and circle the name of the person whose number you furnish.
+If only one person on a joint account has an SSN, that person's number must be furnished.